Click to View All QuestionsProject Overview

 We will tell the difference between HOV and toll-paying customers by reading the E-ZPass in the vehicle and working with state police to enforce the HOV rules.

 All travelers on the Express Lanes will need to have an E-ZPass or a new E-ZPass Flex.
 The E-ZPass Flex will work like a regular E-ZPass, but will let you switch between HOV and toll-paying modes.
 If your E-ZPass Flex is switched to HOV mode and you have three or more passengers in the car, you will not be charged a toll.
-If your E-ZPass Flex is switched to toll mode, it will be used to pay the toll on the HOT lanes.
+If your E-ZPass Flex is switched to toll mode, it will be used to pay the toll on the Express Lanes.
 This switchable E-ZPass will pay tolls on any other road that accepts E-ZPass, regardless of the position of the switch.

 State Troopers – funded by the project – will be stationed alongside to make sure those travelers who have switched to carpool mode have three people in the car.